Sun Life Hong Kong Awarded Life Insurer Of The Year By 10Life For Second Consecutive Year

-(MENAFN- Media OutReach Newswire) Recognized as the only insurer to achieve 5-Star accolades across all product categories in the industry HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - Sun Life Hong Kong Limited ("Sun Life Hong Kong" or "the Company") is honored to receive 16 awards at the "10Life 5-Star Insurance Award 2024" organized by 10Life, an insurance comparison platform in Hong Kong, including the standout "Life Insurer of the Year" for the second consecutive year.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - Sun Life Hong Kong Limited ("Sun Life Hong Kong" or "the Company") is honored to receive 16 awards at the "10Life 5-Star Insurance Award 2024" organized by 10Life, an insurance comparison platform in Hong Kong, including the standout "Life Insurer of the Year" for the second consecutive year.
 These accolades recognize Sun Life's exceptional performance and reinforce its market leading position in life insurance products.

 Sun Life Hong Kong proudly stands as the only insurer to have been awarded 5-Star accolades (see appendix) in all product categories, namely Medical Insurance, Critical Illness Insurance, Savings Insurance, Qualifying Deferred Annuity Policy, and Whole Life Protection Insurance.
 These achievements highlight the Company's commitment to offering the best products.